RaulPPelaez/cycles/README.md

-## Minimal example of a CMake-enabled C++ project
+## Cycles: A C++ multiplayer game

-This is an example C++ project that includes tests using GTest and documentation using Doxygen+Sphinx+breathe.
+This is a C++ project with documentation using Doxygen+Sphinx+breathe.
 The project is built using CMake.

 ### Prerequisites